dmlarionov/PowerShellDeploy/README.md

 Second, it have a notion of remote session, which is used for a command execution at a remote machine.
 You can orchestrate steps at a master machine (agent machine of CI / CD system), executing commands in sessions to target machines.
 Each session keeps context, so you can reuse remotely declared functions and variables (lets say - remote state) from its inception till the termination.

-If you need to use some library code remotely you don't have to copy these libraries to remote machines, just run script blocks made of its functions or declare functions remotely.
+If you need to use some library code remotely you don't have to copy these libraries to remote machines, just run script blocks made of functions or declare functions remotely.
 I'll show you how.

 # How to arrange a deployment?